sagemath/trac_to_gh/Issue 5946.md

 # Issue 5946: bug in content for p-adic polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5946

 Original creator: AlexGhitza